apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-operator-devprofile/README.md

 minikube start --cpus 4 --memory 10g --addons registry --addons metrics-server --insecure-registry "10.0.0.0/24" --insecure-registry "localhost:5000"
 ```

-> **NOTE:** If the number of allocated cpus and memory configurations don't feet well for your installation you can try to change this numbers.
+> **NOTE:** If the allocated cpus and memory configurations don't fit well for your installation, you can try adjusting these numbers.
-> However lower configuration might lead your cluster to get out of memmory.
-Remember that every time you change this values, you will have to recreate your instance.
+> However, lower configurations might cause your cluster to run out of memory.
+Remember that every time you change these values, you will have to recreate your instance.

 3. Be sure that the SonataFlow Operator is installed in your minikube.